Robert Noyce: Awards and honors

 In July 1959, he filed for "Semiconductor Device and Lead Structure", a type of integrated circuit.
 This independent effort was recorded only a few months after the key findings of inventor Jack Kilby.
 For his co-invention of the integrated circuit and its world-transforming impact, three presidents of the United States honored him.

 Noyce was a holder of many honors and awards.
 President Ronald Reagan awarded him the National Medal of Technology in 1987.
 Two years later, he was inducted into the U.S. Business Hall of Fame sponsored by Junior Achievement, during a black tie ceremony keynoted by President George H. W. Bush.
 In 1990 Noyce – along with, among others, Jack Kilby and transistor inventor John Bardeen – received a "Lifetime Achievement Medal" during the bicentennial celebration of the Patent Act.

 Noyce received the Franklin Institute's Stuart Ballantine Medal in 1966.
 He was awarded the IEEE Medal of Honor in 1978 "for his contributions to the silicon integrated circuit, a cornerstone of modern electronics."
 In 1979, he was awarded the National Medal of Science.
 He also received Faraday Medal in 1979.
 Noyce was elected a Fellow of the American Academy of Arts and Sciences in 1980.
 The National Academy of Engineering awarded him its 1989 Charles Stark Draper Prize.

+Noyce gave the commencement address to an enthusiastic School of Engineering at UC Santa Barbara in 1985.

 The science building at his alma mater, Grinnell College, is named after him.

 On December 12, 2011, Noyce was honored with a Google Doodle celebrating the 84th anniversary of his birth.

 In 2000, Kilby received the Nobel Prize in Physics; in his acceptance ("Nobel Lecture"), he mentions a small number of people whose work contributed to the success of integrated circuits, mentioning Noyce three times.